artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 ### 5.5 artemis sleep

 Artemis also provides the command `artemis sleep` to stop both the Telegraf and Grafana containers.
 The user can think of this as ensuring their infrastructure is in a “low power mode”.
-This command is useful when a user doesn’t want to teardown their infrastructure but is finished testing for the moment and wants to make sure that no containers are running in the background to prevent incurring unnecessary AWS charges.
+This command is useful when a user doesn’t want to tear down their infrastructure but is finished testing for the moment and wants to make sure that no containers are running in the background to prevent incurring unnecessary AWS charges.

 {{< figure src="../assets/artemis_sleep.gif" caption="Figure 5.6 Demo of the artemis sleep command running in the CLI" >}}